Why can’t you just sleep in your own damn bed?

 You’ve laid with them countless times.
 You try to slip away without them waking up.The only thing that happens is the bed creaks, floor squeaks and damn there’s that missing Lego piece, and then the dreaded “where are you going?”
 Looking at you like your boss when you try heading for the elevator at 4:55 on Friday afternoon.

 Face it if someone has mentioned something has sort of worked once, you’ve tried it.
 When those buggers won’t sleep you will stand on your head blowing rainbow farts and singing all the songs from “Frozen” if they will just go to sleep all friggin’ night in their own damn beds.
 Pretty please with a cherry on top.

-My friends I have been there.
+My friends, I have been there.
 I hope I can help.
 Although, farting rainbows and singing are purely optional.

 My mother says, “how can you be surprised if you are having sex and you are 37?”
-Hello, birth control failure based on the idiocy of its user results in surprise.
+Hello, birth control failure based on the idiocy of its user results in a surprise.